eclipse-theia/theia-website/src/docs/data_usage_telemetry.md

 # Data Usage and Telemetry in Theia

 Eclipse Theia and Theia IDE are fully open-source projects.
 This means you can review the source code to verify exactly how the application behaves.
-Transparency is a core principle—no hidden services or undisclosed data collection take place.
+Transparency is a core principle - no hidden services or undisclosed data collection take place.

 ## No Built-in Telemetry